Ezra Frech: Philanthropy

 In 2006, Frech's family founded Team Ezra to provide financial resources to organizations that serve people with physical disabilities.
 Frech started speaking to schools at the age of 4 to raise awareness for people with impairments as part of his organization's project.

-In 2013, Frech, his father, Clayton Frech, and family and friends founded Angel City Sports to provide free, year-round access to sport training, equipment, and competitive opportunities for kids and adults with physical disabilities.
+In 2013, Frech founded Angel City Sports to provide free, year-round access to sport training, equipment, and competitive opportunities for kids and adults with physical disabilities.
 Angel City Sports hosts one of the largest adaptive sporting events in the country, the Angel City Games, as well as events for veterans, first responders, and youth.